abitbetter/NYC-Subway/README.md

 2.2 What features (input variables) did you use in your model?
 Did you use any dummy variables as part of your features?
 ```
-I used 'maxdewpti','minpressurei','fog','rain','mintempi','meantempi' and UNIT as dummy variable.
+I used 'meanwindspdi','meantempi','precipi','rain', 'Hour','maxtempi' and UNIT as dummy variable.
 ```
 2.3 Why did you select these features in your model?
 We are looking for specific reasons that lead you to believe that